G&T-seq: Separation of poly-adenylated RNA from genomic DNA

-Amplification and Sequencing
+Amplification and sequencing

 The authors that developed G&T-seq utilized and validated two methods for whole-genome amplification: Multiple displacement amplification and PicoPlex.
 Other methods, such as MALBAC, may be applicable but have yet to be validated.

-Multiple Displacement Amplification
+Multiple displacement amplification

 MDA amplification technique can be used to generate long, high quality reads that produce sequencing data of comparable quality to bulk sequencing using PCR amplification.
 This method involves the use of hexamer primers that bind randomly to the template, followed by DNA elongation using phi29 DNA polymerase.
 Upon reaching the 5' end of a downstream primer, the polymerase displaces that elongating strand to continue synthesis.
 The displaced strand becomes open for pairing with more primers, allowing for amplification of the displaced strand.
 The process continues and produces a branched DNA library that can be cut and sequenced.
 The authors of the G&T technique found that, though MDA used in G&T-seq yielded genomic coverage of similar breadth as MDA performed in conventional single cell sequencing, the distribution of read coverage was less even across the genome.